li012589/neuralCT/readme.md

-PyTorch implement of the paper: Neural Canonical Transformation with Symplectic Flows.
+PyTorch implement of the paper [Neural Canonical Transformation with Symplectic Flows](https://arxiv.org/abs/1910.00024).

 A symplectic normalizing flow learns slow and nonlinear collective modes in the latent space.
 The model reveals dynamical information from statistical correlations in the phase space.

 ## Usage

-### 0. How to download
+### 0. Setup Guide

 *If you want to run the following demos, you need to run `python download_demo.py` to download savings and datasets from Google Drive.*